kavidey/NeoObscura/docs/mcu_design.md

 The primary goal for this project is to build a functioning camera not to drive a display, so we chose USART as simple protocol for sending images to a laptop.

 After the image is captured, color corrected, debayered, and compressed, it is converted to hex and sent over USART to the laptop.
 We chose specifically to use USART_2, which transmits through the built in Micro-USB port on the Nucleo board for simplicity.
-We are transitting at 115200 bits/s which was the highest we could go without running into signal integrity issues and dropping a significant number of frames.
+We are transitting with a baudrate of 921,600 which was the highest we could go without running into signal integrity issues and dropping a significant number of frames.

 See [results]({{ site.baseurl }}/results/) for more information the maximum frame rate we were able to achieve.